yojeero/config_linux/.distro/void/void.md

-# login - anon, root
+# anon, root
-# pass - voidlinux
+# voidlinux

+void-installer

 # -------------------------------------------------
 # Void Linux system is using Musl or Glibc